 State lawmakers, and federal lawmakers considering similar approaches, should take these importation failures into consideration, and instead focus on real solutions that put patients first and actually address the affordability challenges they’re facing without compromising their safety.

 Ensuring rebates and savings are passed on to patients, addressing high out-of-pocket costs and providing information about patient assistance programs are all alternatives that would help patients get the life-saving prescription medicines they need.
 We remain committed to working with state policymakers, patient advocates and others to help improve the pharmacy counter experience without jeopardizing Americans’ safety

 Learn more about the dangers of drug importation and why these proposed schemes won’t work here: PhRMA.org/Importation.

-Nick McGee Nick McGee is a director, public affairs, at PhRMA focusing on communications strategies and activities for the organization’s state advocacy priorities.
+Nick McGee Nick McGee is a senior director, public affairs, at PhRMA focusing on communications strategies and activities for the organization’s state advocacy priorities.
 Prior to joining PhRMA in 2017, he worked as a Capitol Hill communicator and congressional campaign advisor.
 Nick is a native Hoosier and struggling Indianapolis Colts fan.
 Nick and his wife are foodies who love to travel, cheer on the Nationals and hang out with their goldendoodle, Tucker.